richardpct/aws-terraform-tuto03/README.md

 Repeat the same steps as previously by using the staging directory instead the dev directory

 ## Destroying all resources you have just created
-Choose your environment by entering in dev or staging directory (or twice)
+Choose your environment by entering in dev or staging directory (or both)

     $ cd ../02-webserver
     $ terraform destroy